Insights into LSTM Fully Convolutional Networks for Time Series Classification: Introduction

 \section{Introduction}

 \bstctlcite{IEEEexample:BSTcontrol}

 Time series classification has recently received a lot of attention over the past three decades \cite{dau2018ucr,sharabiani2017efficient,Sharabiani2014_bayesian,karim2018multivariate}.
 Such data is widely available everywhere and collected with various sensors \cite{wei2006semi}.
 A variety of real world sensors capture time series information such as weather readings \cite{taylor2009wind}, stock market data\cite{tsay2005analysis}, and EEG / ECG \cite{sternickel2002automatic,theiler1992testing}.
+Time series classification is a supervised learning task that classifies a series of data points that are commonly collected in equal intervals and depicted in a sequential order \cite{maharaj2019time}.
+Typically, the input to a time series classification problem is a time series signal, $X \in \mathbb{R}^{T \times F}$, such that $X_{t} \in \mathbb{R}^{F}$ is the input feature vector of length $F$ at time step $t$, where $0 < t \leq T$.
+The maximum length of each time series, $T$, may vary \cite{Lea_2016}.
+The output of a time series classification problem, $Y \in \{1, \dots, C\}$, is a discrete class/category label that represents the input time series signals.
+The total number of classes, $C$, is dependent on the time series classification problem.
+The main challenges faced in time series classification are how to efficiently (speed and space) \cite{xi2006fast} and effectively (accurately) \cite{jain2018asymmetric} classify a time series.

 Some of the earliest work that applies data mining techniques for time series classification dates back to the early 1990s when authors would apply various algorithms onto single artificial datasets \cite{agrawal1993efficient,keogh2003need}.
 Since the initial decade of research in this field, \textit{Chen et al.}\cite{UCRArchive} have graciously helped the community by collecting and making 85 time series datasets from various domains available online to the public for research purposes.
 This has lead to rapid progress in the field of time series classification and yielded a significant body of work.
 Recently, \textit{Dau et al.} \cite{UCRArchive2018} have updated the repository with 43 datasets with time series datasets.
 These datasets have a significantly higher number of samples, several of which have long time dependencies or incorporates variable sequence lengths, which makes the task of sequence classification far more exigent.
 Most of the new datasets also have a significantly larger test set and a few have variable time series lengths to represent real-world scenarios \cite{dau2018ucr}.